germanllop/tbot-discord-bot/README.md

 # TBOT Discord Bot
 ## Price Alerts and Charts for Tbot

+This is the monitor Discord Bot for the TBOT Army
+### Libraries
-This is the monitor Discord Bot for the TBOT Army, Node.js, Discord.js, Uniswap SDK, Ethers.js, Web3, Mongoose, Express.js, Puppeteer and Chart.js.
+-Node.js, Discord.js, Uniswap SDK, Ethers.js, Web3, Mongoose, Express.js, Puppeteer and Chart.js.

 ## Features